pattichis/projects/Final-presentation.md

-**Project Presentation**
+# Final project presentation

-**#1.
-Presentation Date:** You will be presenting the final project by arranging a time on Friday or Monday afternoon (1pm to 6pm) through consultation with the instructor.
-You will need to arrange a time to present by emailing your instructor at <pattichi@unm.edu>.
+## Presentation Date
+You will be presenting the final project in a one-to-one time slot with the instructor.
 Failure to present will result in **substantial loss of credit for the course project (down to zero credit).**

-**Presentation Guidelines:**
+## Presentation Guidelines

 -   **You must keep track of the feedback received during your presentation.
 You will be expected to address the feedback in your final paper and presentation submission.**
 -   Need to cover 15 minutes: 12 minutes of slides and 3 minutes for questions.
 -   Roughly 12 slides, 1 minute per slide. **Groups can present up to 7 times the number of people in the group.**

--   ***Basic method presentation slide layout:***
+## Basic method presentation slide layout

-    -   Title slide with your name, title, date
+    -   Title slide with your name, title, and date
     -   Outline slide summarizing the different parts of your talk

     -   Introduction and Motivation of the Problem